LabForComputationalVision/publications/README.md

 - Run `bundle install` to install all the missing gems listed in the `Gemfile`.
 - From the root directory, run `bundle exec jekyll serve --livereload`, then open `localhost:4000` in your browser

+## Questions

+- how separate conference articles and abstracts? both are `inproceedings`